 • Speech and language therapist – assess and manage problems with speaking and swallowing

-• Dietician – support for feeding and nutrition through treatment
+• Dietitian – support for feeding and nutrition through treatment

 The Beatson Head and Neck Cancer Team

 Having head and neck cancer treatment can be a difficult time.
 It needs the support of a large team, each with different skills.